FilipDominec/rp2daq/docs/DEVELOPERS.md

 A new ```build/rp2daq.uf2``` file should appear.
 It can be uploaded by drag&drop as described in [README.md], or a following trick can be used that saves a bit of clicking.

-#### Setting UDEV rules for user-space access (once)
+#### Linux: Setting UDEV rules for user-space access (to be done once)

-Normally, the ```BOOTSEL``` button [has to be mechanically pressed](https://gist.github.com/Hermann-SW/ca07f46b7f9456de41f0956d81de01a7), and the device has to be restarted for a fresh upload.
-There is a trick to avoid it.
+Normally, the ```BOOTSEL``` button [has to be mechanically pressed](https://gist.github.com/Hermann-SW/ca07f46b7f9456de41f0956d81de01a7), and the device has to be restarted for every firmware upload.
+There is a trick to control it full in software.

-As a first step, [it is preferable to switch](https://gist.github.com/tjvr/3c406bddfe9ae0a3860a3a5e6b381a93) udev rules so that `picotool` works without root privileges:
+As a first step, [it is preferable to switch](https://gist.github.com/tjvr/3c406bddfe9ae0a3860a3a5e6b381a93) Linux udev rules so that `picotool` works without root privileges:

 ```bash
     echo 'SUBSYSTEM=="usb", ATTRS{idVendor}=="2e8a", ATTRS{idProduct}=="0003", MODE="0666"' | sudo tee /etc/udev/rules.d/99-pico.rules
 ```

-#### Re-compilation & quick upload (routine)
+Once again, disconnect RP2 & reconnect it.

+#### Routine re-compilation and re-upload

-Disconnect it & reconnect it the last time.
-From this point on, the upload procedure takes few seconds and can be entirely handled by software:
+With the above trick, re-compilation and upload procedure takes few seconds and can be entirely handled by software:

 ```bash
     pushd build ; stty -F /dev/ttyACM0 1200; sleep 0.5; make rp2daq && ~/pico/picotool/build/picotool load *.uf2 && ~/pico/picotool/build/picotool reboot; popd